 - Research Applications and Infrastructure: e.g. film and television studies research-related mobile applications, online databases and archives.

-The results will be announced at the BAFTSS Annual Conference, 20-21 April 2017, including screenings of extracts and the winning film.
+The results were announced at the BAFTSS Annual Conference, 20-21 April 2017, including screenings of clips from all the entries and the winning film:

 Author: Sara Penrhyn Jones